segersniels/propr-cli/README.md

 #### Automatically generating a  title

 There is the option to allow `propr` to automatically generate a PR title based on the generated description.
 To enable this refer to `propr config generate-title`.

+#### Using an assistant

+You can configure `propr` to use a custom assistant using `propr config assistant`.
+This may be interesting if you want to share prompts and templates between devices and/or want to control everything externally.